jmera/devenv/README.md

   devenv_my-app: { external: true }
 ```

-Remember to `docker-compose up -d` in both projects for these changes to take effect.
+And remember to `docker-compose up` in that that project as well for changes to take effect

 # X11 support
 TODO